nlpsandbox/nlpsandbox-controller/README.md

     docker volume create portainer_data
     docker run -d -p 8000:8000 -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce
     ```
 1. _If hosting ELK on a different instance from running submissions_:  Add the following section to the `docker-compose.yaml`.
-The `ROUTE_URIS` will be different from the `Sage Bionetworks` site.
+The `ROUTE_URIS` will be different from the `Sage Bionetworks` site.  *We recommend the ELK service to be run on a machine that at least has 4 CPU, 16GB ram and 300GB hard drive space.*
     ```yaml
     logspout:
       image: bekt/logspout-logstash